 PLS brings a fresh set of curriculum-mapped resources to primary schools that supports educators to intentionally teach children habitual skills to build their social and emotional competence and maturity.
 PLS is a fundamental early prevention approach supporting children to learn a range of habitual strategies to build a strong sense of self-worth and resilience and empower them to self-regulate and self-direct their emotions for positive outcomes, and support them as they move into adolescence and high school.

-With the support of the Murrumbidgee PHN the Positive Living Skills Wellbeing Initiative will be introduced to government primary schools in the MPHN region, providing each school with an opportunity to submit an Expression of Interest to access the Positive Living Skills Wellbeing initiative for their learning communities.
+With the support of Murrumbidgee Primary Health Network (MPHN), the Positive Living Skills Wellbeing Initiative will be introduced to government primary schools in the MPHN region, providing each school with an opportunity to submit an Expression of Interest to access the Positive Living Skills Wellbeing initiative for their learning communities.

 Participating primary schools will be provided with a Lifetime Licence to the PLS program materials and the Positive Living Skills team will work with each school to support them to integrate the program into their existing wellbeing strategy plan and curriculum, to engage their teams and to plan the roll out of the program into their communities.

-Participating schools will sign a Memorandum of Understanding agreeing to implement the PLS program by Term 3 of 2021 and to participate in an evaluation of the program via an online Survey form which will be sent out to all schools at the end of 2021 and will be shared with Murrumbidgee PHN.
+Participating schools will sign a Memorandum of Understanding agreeing to begin implementing the PLS program in 2021 and to participate in an evaluation of the program via an online Survey form which will be sent out to all schools in 2022 and will be shared with Murrumbidgee PHN.

 To get started:

 1. Fill out this online form to express your interest

 2. PLS will then be in contact to update you on the opportunity